Toast is an unlikely agent of death. But there you are in your kitchen on a Saturday morning, inexplicably choking on a mouthful, trying not to panic.

 Other researchers are experimenting with moulds that shape purées into more natural-looking dishes such as sliced roast in Burgundy sauce with asparagus or currywurst with tomato mousse.
 Efforts like the European Union-funded PERFORMANCE consortium have taken the concept one step further by using 3D printing to design nutritious and appealing foods with a gel-like consistency.
 Led by the German company Biozoon, the consortium unveiled 3D-printed peas and pasta in 2014.
 The group followed up with the first fully 3D-printed meal, roast pork with gnocchi, in October 2015.
 Similar meals may be commercially available within three to five years, according to the company.

-One of the most eagerly anticipated advances closely resembles a kind of stud earring.
 Better-looking food may help ensure that people with dysphagia eat enough to remain nourished and hydrated–especially those who have lost their sense of smell or taste, or all enjoyment from eating.
 There’s another twist: Michael Crary and Giselle Carnaby recently discovered that in the week after a stroke, people who were put on a modified diet of thick liquids or puréed foods were more likely to become dehydrated than those who remained on a regular diet.
 Crary says the provocative finding raises the question of whether the dehydration resulted from people eating less of the modified food because they found it unappealing or from some other biological response to the food itself.
 If it’s the former, the research could add new weight to the importance of palatability.

 For people who lack the strength in their throat muscles to swallow anything at all, one of the most eagerly anticipated advances closely resembles the kind of stud earring that daring youngsters might use to pierce their necks.
 Every time a user of Belafsky’s Swallow Expansion Device pulls this titanium rod, a connected plate embedded in the throat mechanically moves the larynx forward and opens the upper oesophageal sphincter to allow food or liquid to move into the oesophagus.
 When the user lets go of the piercing, the valve snaps shut.
 After first implanting the device in a Uruguayan doctor in 2010, Belafsky has launched a phase I clinical trial.